LionelDraghi/ArchiCheck/Doc/README.txt

 On Debian Linux family :
 > apt install libopentoken6-dev gnat make
-archicheck exe will in the Obj directory.
+archicheck exe will be in the Obj directory.

-To update this documentation:
-> make doc
+And to build this documentation / web pages:
 Needed external software : ploticus, NaturalDocs, sloccount and lcov.
 On Debian Linux family :
 > apt install ploticus naturaldocs sloccount lcov